 Foods like apple, grapes, and cherries must be cut in half.
 Peel off thick skin from rich fruits with edible skins like apples to avoid choking.

 Books About Baby Lead Weaning[amazon_textlink text=’Gill Rapley’s Baby Led Weaning’ asins=’161519049X’ template=’ProductLink’ store=’bbcaremag-20′ marketplace=’US’ link_id=’67838b82-0436-11e9-a4f4-c303ce6832a3′] & [amazon_textlink text=’Baby-Led Weaning Cookbook’ asins=’B06XGZ4568′ template=’ProductLink’ store=’bbcaremag-20′ marketplace=’US’ link_id=’8bcd670e-0436-11e9-9311-eb751f9ef156′]

 Gill Rapley pioneered baby-led weaning in the U.K. She has worked as a nurse for 20 years and has also been a midwife and breastfeeding counselor.
 Rapley, who came up with the term baby-led weaning, wrote a practical guide for parents who need a boost of confidence to try this feeding method.

-The idea of giving your baby whole pieces of food is discouraging, we’ve grown so accustomed to purees, but in Gill Rapley’s book, she explains the numerous benefits and overall success rate it has on a baby’s development and appetite for food.
+The idea of giving your baby whole pieces of food is discouraging.
+We’ve grown so accustomed to purees, but in Gill Rapley’s book, she explains the numerous benefits and overall success rate it has on a baby’s development and appetite for food.
 Not only is it a great read – she has a cookbook with over 130 recipes for your little one to try.

 The most important piece of advice is to have fun with it.
-This method is not necessarily easier for you or your baby.
+This method is not necessarily easy for you or your baby.
 It’s a way to get your baby excited about food naturally as well as implementing healthy foods yourself.
 Be sure to consult with the pediatrician before you introduce solids.